kishorenc/road/README.md

 	* Serve the views in custom MIME types
 	* View helper for serving JavaScript objects as application/json

-##Comptability

-	* Works on both node 0.4.x and 0.6.x
+##Compatibility

-	* Tested with Express 2.5.x
+	* Tested with Express 3.x and Express 2.x

+##v0.4.0

+Road 0.4.x is compatible with Express 3.x.
+Road also works on Express 2.x, but you have to check the `0.3` branch for instructions.

 ##Changes in v0.3.x